MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/msal-based-azure-cli.md

 plaintext files on Linux and MacOS.

 > [!IMPORTANT]

-> When using Azure CLI in a pipeline such as Azure DevOps, ensure all tasks/stages are using the
+> When using Azure CLI in a pipeline, like as Azure DevOps, ensure all tasks/stages are using
-> same versions of Azure CLI are above v2.30.0 when using MSAL-based azure CLI.
-Azure CLI 2.30.0 is
+> versions of Azure CLI above v2.30.0 for MSAL-based azure CLI.
+Azure CLI 2.30.0 is not
-> not backwards compatible with Prior versions.
+> backwards compatible with Prior versions and throws and error when using incompatible errors.

 ## Alternatives to consider